 Examples of projects within these constellations include:

-Supply & Control Systems projects cover secure IoT-augmented control systems for industry and buildings, and exploring the economic value of IoT data in cyber-physical supply chains.
+- Supply & Control Systems projects cover secure IoT-augmented control systems for industry and buildings and explore the economic value of IoT data in cyber-physical supply chains.

 - The Ambient Environments constellation investigates the impact of security on adaptability within cross-layered network-wide protocols for low powered IoT devices.
 A combination of ‘In the Wild’ experiments on the Olympic Park and focus groups will explore the boundaries of privacy, trust and personalisation.